-Meg is currently the Deputy Director-General, ACT Education & Training Directorate.
-Meg has an extensive background in Government, business and organisational improvement, strategy development, budget management and stakeholder consultation in both Canada and Australia.
-Meg has led a number of cross-government initiatives and business improvement strategies in regard to funding, ICT and workers' compensation.
-Prior to returning to Canberra in 2009, Meg held senior positions at Work Cover NSW and WorkSafeBC in Canada, and was a part-time lecturer at the British Columbia Institute of Technology.
+Meg is the Deputy Director-General, ACT Health.
+Meg has an extensive background in Government with a particular focus on strategic policy, organisational improvement, strategy development, ICT, budget management and stakeholder consultation.
+Meg has led cross-government initiatives and business improvement strategies across economic and social policy portfolios.
 Meg is also a member of the Anglican Church Property Trust.